hnamitha1/hnamitha1.github.io/about.md

 I have graduated from Makers Academy Remote at <a href="http://www.makersacademy.com/" target="_blank">Makers Academy</a>, the European leading bootcamp providing an intense 4 months practical training, simulating an agile corporation environment and applying agile techniques such as user stories, weekly retrospectives, XP values, pair programming or scrum teams, and learning by coding using languages such as Ruby or JavaScript.
 It was very intense, working long hours to succeed on the challenges, and I loved it.

 Previously I am working for multinational company in India, after getting maried I moved to London.
-Due to family commitments I was not able to work for these years, but I felt the call of code and there can't be any other way, I must develop as a way of life.
+Due to family commitments I took a break from work for a couple of years but I continued to learn with online courses throughout that time.
+But now it's a time to start my coding journey all again, I must develop as a way of life.

 I am also very interested in the other framework, and currently learning MongoDB for nodejs by myself, using the fantastic resources available at <a href="https://university.mongodb.com/courses/M101JS/about/" target="_blank">MongoDB University</a>.
 But I am also interested by Web technologies such as JavaScript, Angular and of course Ruby and Ruby on Rails!